Skip to content

 1. Test the prompt in conversation first — before building the agent loop, just talk to Claude with the system prompt.
 Does it behave correctly?

-2. Collect failure cases — every time the agent does something wrong, write down what happened and add a rule to prevent it
+2. Collect failure cases — every time the agent does something wrong, write down what happened and add a rule to prevent it.
+This is the same learning loop that powers modular agent skills: log, find the pattern, promote it to a rule

 3. Rules beat suggestions — “try to be concise” doesn’t work.
 “Keep all responses under 200 words unless the user asks for detail” does